National Center on Accessible Educational Materials

 The AEM Center continues to build collaborations by stakeholders to deliver high-quality learning materials in a timely way and to refine the standards for making such materials.
 In doing so, it helps to eliminate barriers to learning for millions of people with disabilities.

 U.S. Department of Education, Office of Special Education Programs

-Joy Zabala (Co-Director)
+Joy Zabala (Co-director Emeritus)